Bagnall 0-4-0ST No. 19

 No. 19 - aka (Bagnall No' 2962) is a preserved 0-4-0 saddle tank locomotive, built by W.G.
 Bagnall in 1950.
-It was the final steam locomotive to work in the HM Devonport Dockyard, and is currently owned by the Cornish Steam Locomotive Preservation Society.
+It was the final steam locomotive to work in the HM Devonport Dockyard, and is currently owned by Phil Croombe.

-In 1996, No. 19 was taken out of service so it would have its wheel tyres replaced, before returning to service in 1998.
+No. 19 was withdrawn in 1996 to have its tyres replaced before returning to service in 1998.

 Preservation

 No. 19 is preserved by the Bodmin and Wenford Railway, in Cornwall, South-West England.
 The preserved locomotive is on hire to the Pontypool and Blaenavon Railway in South-East Wales for future seasons.